MohammedAsaadAsaad/flutter_quds_db/README.md

   DbHelper.mainDbPath = 'your db path';
 ```

-And if you want to save a table provider in specified file,
+And if you want to save a table  in other file:
 ```
 class NotesProvider extends DbTableProvider<Note> {
   NotesProvider()